azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 ]).set('storage', tableStorage);
 ```

-By adding the above you are capturing the route into the bot conversations and, when done, sending it to _start_ listen for intents.
+By adding the above you are capturing the route into the bot conversations and, when done, sending it to _start_ to listen for intents.

-Responses from Luis are handled individually, that is a message from a user calls Luis and that returns an intent that is handled on a one-to-one basis (will make more sense in a moment), whereas the QnA Maker returns a single result, a set answer to a set question, add the code below to handle this QnA response – essentially it takes the entity (object) returned from the QnA service and provides the _answer_.
+Responses from Luis are handled individually, that is a message from a user calls Luis and that returns an intent that is handled on a one-to-one basis (will make more sense in a moment), whereas the QnA Maker returns a single result, it returns the result from the service itself.
+Add the code below to handle the QnA Maker response – essentially it takes the entity (object) returned from the QnA service and provides the _answer_.

 ```
 // direct to QnA